-Specifically, this is a project of environmental and social research, as well as technological innovation.
-This project investigates the use of green barriers to mitigate air pollution and improve the health and well-being of children that are exposed to low quality air in their school playgrounds.
+The BREATHE project is environmental and social research, as well as technological innovation.
+Specifically, this project investigates the use of green barriers to mitigate air pollution.
+The aim is to improve the health and well-being of children who are exposed to low quality air in school playgrounds.

-The green barriers are vertical and horizontal spatial arrangements of various types of vegetation.
-They will be installed next to the walls between the playground and street in two schools.
-The schools are in Sheffield and Buenos Aires.
+Green barriers are vertical and horizontal spatial arrangements of various types of vegetation.
+These barriers will be installed in two schools, between the playground and street.
+Currently two schools are taking part in this project.
+These schools are in Sheffield and Buenos Aires.

 The impact of the green barriers on air quality, health and psychological well-being will be assessed through different metrics.
 We will also examine the feasibility of carrying out the project in a developing country.